-Note: When changing the driver of an already configured camera make sure that the configuration on the Default settings dialog is appropriate for the new camera driver (e.g. only stream types supported by the camera are selected).
+Note: When changing the driver of an already configured camera make sure that the configuration is appropriate for the new camera driver (e.g. only stream types supported by the camera are selected).

-4.2.3 Duplicating an existing camera
+4.2.2 Duplicating an existing camera

-Duplicating an existing camera creates an exact duplicate of the camera with all settings copied.
+Duplicating an existing camera creates an exact duplicate of the camera with all settings except for the IP address copied.
 This is useful when you have more than one camera of the same type or with equal/similar settings (like recording or video analytics settings).

-With duplicating camera you can dramatically reduce the set up time for systems with many cameras with similar settings.
+With duplicating a camera you can reduce the set up time for systems with many cameras with similar settings.